 Binge-Eating disorder is where people experience a loss of control and overeat regularly.
 They may rely on food for emotional support or use it to mask difficult feelings.

-While young women are more commonly affected by eating disorders, anyone can develop an eating disorder regardless of age or gender.
-There is no single reason why a person will develops an eating disorder.
-There could be a range of factors that have had an influence including social, genetic, environmental, psychological and biological.
+While young women are more commonly affected by eating disorders, anyone can develop an eating disorder regardless of age, gender or race.
+There is no single reason why a person will develop an eating disorder.
+There could be a range of factors that have had an influence including social, genetic, environmental, psychological and biological factors.
 Although serious, eating disorders are treatable many people can make a full recovery.